-This Aloo Palak Recipe is an ideal dish for the kids who are struggling to eat green leafy vegetables.
-It is pretty easy, simple and healthy to prepare.
+This potato spinach curry recipe is ideal for kids struggling to eat green leafy vegetables.
+It is pretty easy to prepare.

-My son loved this and he had my share too, so this goes as proof of its tastiness.
-This Aloo Palak Recipe is an ideal dish for the kids who are struggling to eat green leafy vegetables.
+My son loved this potato spinach curry and had my share, proving its tastiness.
+This delicious dish is perfect for kids struggling to eat green leafy vegetables.

-Potato spinach curry is ‘Aloo palak’ in Hindi.
+Potato spinach curry is also called 'Aloo palak' in Hindi.
 This is one of the favorite everyday recipes of North India.
-Very healthy nutritious side dish served with Indian bread like roti, chapati, paratha, or naan.
+One of the delicious curry recipes is best served with rice and Indian bread like roti or naan.

-This is a creamy, mild, flavorful dish that is made to pair up with roti or chapati.
-If you feel that Indian food is very spicy, then you should give this dish a try.
+This creamy, mild, flavorful dish is made to pair up with roti or chapati.
+If you feel that Indian food is very spicy, you should try this dish.
 Moreover, you will change your view of Indian food for sure.

-- A delicious way to include fresh spinach into your diet, which is one of the most neglected ingredients in many homes.
+- It is a delicious way to include fresh spinach into your diet, one of the most neglected ingredients in many homes.

-- The method of making and the process involved in preparing for the recipe is straightforward and easy.
+- The method of making and the process of preparing the recipe is straightforward.
 Furthermore, even beginners can make with excellent results.

-- The gravy is super silky and smooth that you will not realize that you are eating spinach.
+- The gravy is so silky and smooth that you will not realize you are eating spinach.

-- Aloo Palak recipe is super nutritious that makes you feel like comfort food.
+- This Aloo palak recipe is super nutritious and makes you feel like comfort food.

-You make ahead most of the preparatory work, that will reduce half of your work burden while cooking.
+You do most of the preparatory work, which will reduce half of your work burden while cooking.

-- You may freeze or refrigerate the leftover.
+- You may freeze or refrigerate the leftovers.